WhatsJustBetter/NvimJustBetter/README.md

 * We also made the keymaps easier to use.
 (Ctrl-C = Copy, Ctrl-Y = Paste, Ctrl-Z = Undo, Ctrl-Y = Redo)

 ## Installation
-* On debian based systems, run install.sh

 * Install a NERD font onto your terminal.<br>If you dont, weird icons like □ or � will show up most of the time.
 <details>

+* On debian based systems (such as ubuntu), run install.sh

-<summary>Copy and Paste this code into init.lua.</summary>
+<summary>Itherwise, Copy and Paste this code into init.lua.</summary>

 ```lua
 ---         NvimJustBetter           ---